minprog/programmeren-2/problems/adventure-less/adventure.md

 ## Step 5: Try a larger map

 Before continuing, make sure your program still works if you transition from the **Tiny** map to the **Small** map!
-You'll need it for the next part.
+From now on, when testing, run the game like this:

+    $ python adventure.py Small

 ## Step 6: Forced movement